leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Aggregation:** The scores from these risk factors will be combined into a single pseudo-entropy value.
 Laplace smoothing will be applied to ensure a stable, non-zero score even for queries with no detected ambiguity signals.
-- **Implementation note:** The heuristic uses a shared normaliser for token casing and punctuation.
-Ambiguous entity matching now relies on precompiled word-boundary regexes rather than token-level singularisation, keeping pronoun and vague term weighting unchanged.
+- **Implementation note:** The heuristic uses a shared normalizer for token casing and punctuation.
+Ambiguous entity matching now relies on precompiled word-boundary regexes rather than token-level singularization, keeping pronoun and vague term weighting unchanged.
 Ambiguous entities still count double and Laplace smoothing adds one to the total.
 The antecedent check splits the input into sentences, looks for capitalized tokens and definite